duanasq/runbooks/setup-python-project.md

 **Step 5.** Check Pipfile and Pipfile.lock into version control

-# Goal: Install dependencies for an existing project
+# Install dependencies for an existing project

 **Step 0.** Clone the project and make sure pipenv is installed